 Hockey and soccer are two sports whose athletes commonly suffer agonizing groin strains.
-That being said, groin injuries are certainly not limited to just these sports (cross country skiing, fencing, hand ball, track & field and others).
-Both these sports require frequent and strong contraction (eccentric contraction) of the muscles along the inside of thigh (the adductors).
+That being said, groin injuries are certainly not limited to just these sports (cross country skiing, fencing, handball, track & field and others).
+Both these sports require frequent and strong contraction (eccentric contraction) of the muscles along the inside of the thigh (the adductors).
 (1)

 Statistically, groin strains account for about 10% of all injuries in the NHL.
 Surprisingly the majority of these injuries do not involve a direct hit or contact.
 The majority of these strains occur during pre-season and not as much during the regular reason.
-(2) This has lead researchers to correlate the strength of the muscles along the inside of the thigh (adductor muscles) to in incidence of groin injuries (Adductor Strains).
+(2) This has led researchers to correlate the strength of the muscles along the inside of the thigh (adductor muscles) to in incidence of groin injuries (Adductor Strains).
 (3)

 WHAT IS A GROIN STRAIN?